Quick Answer

 Permits And Legalities

 Local rules matter.
-Check zoning, HOA, and permit requirements.
-If adding footings or trenching, call 811 first to locate utilities[8][9].
+Check zoning, HOA rules, and permit needs.
+If you dig or add footings, call 811 first to locate utilities.[8][9]

 Maintenance And Upkeep